OJ Simpson, fallen football hero acquitted of murder in ‘trial of the century,’ dies at 76 - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Simpson earned fame, fortune and adulation through football and show business, but his legacy was forever changed by the June 1994 knife slayings of his ex-wife, Nicole Brown Simpson, and her friend Ronald Goldman in Los Angeles.

-Live TV coverage of his arrest after a famous slow-speed chase marked a stunning fall from grace for the sports hero.
+Live TV coverage of his arrest after a famous slow-speed chase marked a stunning fall from grace.

 “I’m not Black, I’m O.J.,” he liked to tell friends.